Underground Railroad in Ohio: Ripley, Ohio

-In the town of Ripley, John P. Parker played a key role.
-Before living in Ripley, John P. Parker was a former slave until he later earned his freedom through purchase.
-As an inventor, entrepreneur, and ex-slave, John Parker is held in high esteem when it comes to the anti-slavery journey.
-In 1845, after obtaining residence in Ripley, Parker used his knowledge as a skilled laborer working in a foundry casting iron.
+In the town of Ripley, John P. Parker played a key role in the Underground Railroad.
+Before living in Ripley, John P. Parker was enslaved until he earned his freedom through purchase.
+In 1845, after settling in Ripley, Parker used his knowledge as a skilled laborer working in a foundry casting iron.
 With his bold actions in the rescuing of runaway slaves, Parker's courage caused him to grow in popularity.
 Well-known names such as John Rankin and Levi Coffin also assisted Parker in his actions.